muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Explain git branching strategy used?
 - Explain Git flow of this branching strategy?
 - Difference between Hotfix and bugfix?
+    - A bugfix is a correction made to resolve a known issue or bug in the software.
+    - A hotfix is a specific type of bugfix that is applied urgently to address a critical issue in a software product.
-- How u are doing authentication EKS cluster?
+- How u are doing authentication to EKS cluster? (have to be discussed)
 - How many environments you have?
-- How many worked nodes you have?
+- How many worked nodes you have? (have to be reviewed)
-- How many manager nodes you have?
+- How many manager nodes you have? (have to be reviewed)
-- Command to print nodes of k8s cluster
+- Command to print nodes of k8s cluster?
-- Will it show both master and worker
+- Will it show both master and worker? (have to be reviewed)
-- Write script to login into linux server, configure the repo, install jdk, tomcat, rpm, restart rpm
+- Write a python script to login into linux server, configure the repo, install jdk, tomcat, rpm, restart rpm?
 - You worked on sonarqube?
 - Worked on Chef or Ansible?
-- Woeked on java based app?
+- Worked on java based app?
 - Which build tool you are using?
 - You know Maven and ANT?
 - What you are using for artifact generation?
 - How many repos are there in ur project?
-- repo, other than git???
+- repo, other than git??? (have to be reviewed)
-- Linux command to show java process running- ps -f | grep java
+- Linux command to show java process running? ps -ef | grep java
 - Output of this command?
 What all fileds will come in output?
 - What is the significance of help and Man command?
 - What is Kernel?
-- command to check if port is accessible.
+- command to check if port is accessible.? netcat -z <ip> <port_no>
 - What is Canary deployment?
-- What is blue green deployment?
+- What is blue green deployment? (have to be reviewed)
 - What is the use of deployment?
 - In canary deployment how will you make sure 90% traffic will go to one version and 10% will go to another version.
-- You know Destination Rule?
+- You know Destination Rule? (have to be reviewed)
 - How will you do resource planning of cluster?
 - App side vulnerabilities how will u check?
 - Server side vulnerabilities?
-- Any security tool integrated in your CI/CD pipeline?
+- Any security tool integrated in your CI/CD pipeline? (have to be reviewed)
-- How will u restrict certain traffic in ur pipeline?
+- How will u restrict certain traffic in ur pipeline? (have to be reviewed)
 - Do you know HELM?
 - What is HELM?
 - What are the templates in helm.